Please go to the 'Upgrade to a professional qualification' section for more information.

 Upgrade to a professional qualification

-After completing this Accredited Short Course, 10 credit points can be put towards either the Communications Electronic Warfare PgCert, Sensors Electronic Warfare PgCert, Military Electronic Systems Engineering Foundations PgCert, or Military Electronic Systems Engineering MSc.
+After completing this Short Course for Credit, 10 credit points can be put towards either the Communications Electronic Warfare PgCert, Sensors Electronic Warfare PgCert, Military Electronic Systems Engineering Foundations PgCert, or Military Electronic Systems Engineering MSc.

 Find out more about short course credit points.